A Stochastic Operator Framework for Optimization and Learning with Sub-Weibull Errors: Preliminaries

-We can see that bounded r.v.s are sub-Weibull with $\theta = 0$; indeed, let $x$ be a r.v. such that a.s. $|x| \leq b$, then $\norm{x}_k \leq b = b k^0$, $k \geq 1$.
+\begin{remark}[Bounded r.v.s] We can see that bounded r.v.s are sub-Weibull with $\theta = 0$; indeed, let $x$ be a r.v. such that a.s. $|x| \leq b$, then $\norm{x}_k \leq b = b k^0$, $k \geq 1$.
 This characterization is ``optimal'' in terms of $\theta$, since $\theta = 0$ corresponds to the lightest possible tail.
 However, it is sub-optimal in the other parameter, $\nu$, which does not reflect the overall distribution of $x$, only its maximum absolute value.
-The following Lemma provides a sub-Gaussian ($\theta = 1/2$) characterization of bounded r.v.s based on Hoeffding's inequality (see \emph{e.g.} \cite[Theorem~2.2.6]{vershynin_high-dimensional_2018}).
+Alternatively, we know by \cite[p.~24]{vershynin_high-dimensional_2018} that the class of sub-Gaussian random variables includes that of bounded r.v.s; this implies that bounded r.v.s are sub-Weibull with $\theta = 1/2$. \end{remark}